Outstanding Aquatic Veterinary Programs

 This AAHP (aquatic animal health program) supports various captive aquatic animal stakeholders, including aquaculture, research enterprises, the aquarium fish industry, and educational institutions in domestic and international settings.
 The primary role of the program is to provide training, so these aquatic animal stakeholders can strive to maintain the highest quality of animal health, husbandry, and welfare.

-One of the greatest successes of the program has been showing how basic fish management techniques can significantly reduce the chances of disease and death during ornamental fish importation.
-The Center also works with national and international marine ornamental organizations to address health issues and research the safe collection and transportation of species.
+One of the program’s greatest successes has been showing how basic fish management techniques can significantly reduce the chances of disease and death during ornamental fish importation.
+The Center also works with national and international marine ornamental organizations to address health issues and research species’ safe collection and transportation.

 • Location: Newport, Oregon